crazzfeng/sendcloud-docs/docs/Analysis/reading-analytics.md

 The geographical location distribution of email reading is provided, and the data of each country can be viewed one by one according to the world map.

+Link statistics:

-Link statistics: provides daily distribution of links and clicks in the email and the link data with the top 10 clicking most.
+provides daily distribution of links and clicks in the email and the link data with the top 10 clicking most.

+Device statistics:

-Device statistics: provides statistics of opening devices, operating systems, wireless brands and browser distribution of the email
+ provides statistics of opening devices, operating systems, wireless brands and browser distribution of the email

-Reading Time Statistics：the time when users read emails.
+Reading Time Statistics：

+Aurora SendCloud separates one day into twenty - four hour - points.
+When the recipient reads the email, we will count each of them by these hour - points.